gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 dazzled white in the early afternoon sun.
 Below, gray stone and green-brown moss gave way to dwarf pines, sea-blue spruce, and braided pines, their triple trunks twined together.
-A little melt-stream called splashed foam-white through tiny rapids to fall into the small pool made by an ancient dam, then tumbled down the mountain once again to fall into space, a tiny echo of the rivers that legend said fell into infinity over the side of the world.
+A little melt-stream splashed through tiny rapids to the small pool made by an ancient dam, then tumbled down the mountain once again to fall into space, a tiny echo of the rivers that legend said fell into infinity over the side of the world.

 "Who's that down there?"
 Donaien pointed to the campground next to the dam.
 Erileine caught a glimpse of a two bent figures hurrying into